22.11.2024

 In the post Vatican II era, the Church faced with various serious problems in the education of priests.
 Those who accepted the reforms of Vatican II say that, taking into account the spirit of time, they teach candidates in the best traditional way.
 On the other hand, those who rejected the reforms of the Vatican II and call themselves traditional Catholics, say that they give better training to candidates for the Priesthood.
 Both camps blame each other for lack of training.

-Also, a certain "most trained" group, claims that although other congregations have their own seminaries, this group is the only one that provides the best training for future priests, and if priests have not been "formally" trained in this "best of the best" seminaries, they do not have the right to teach men what they ought to believe and what they ought to do.
+Also, a certain "most trained" group, claims that although other congregations have their own seminaries, this group is the only one that provides the best training for future priests, and if priests have not been "formally" trained in the "best of the best" seminaries, they do not have the right to teach men what they ought to believe and what they ought to do.

 Of course, such claims do not have any reasonable basis.
 They rather are based on "the pride of life, which is not of the Father, but is of the world."